Philander C. Knox: Early life, education, and marriage

 Philander Chase Knox was born in Brownsville, Pennsylvania, one of nine children of Rebecca (née Page) and David S. Knox, a banker.
 He was named after the Episcopal Bishop Philander Chase.
 He attended public school in Brownsville, graduating at the age of 15.
 He attended West Virginia University for a time, and then Mount Union College, where he graduated in 1872 with a bachelor of arts degree.
 While there, he formed a lifelong friendship with William McKinley, the future U.S. president, who at the time was a local district attorney.
 Knox then returned to Brownsville, and was occupied for a short while as a printer at the local newspaper, then as a clerk at the bank where his recently deceased father had worked.
 Soon he left for Pittsburgh, and studied law while working at the law offices of H. R. Swope & David Reed in Pittsburgh.

 Marriage and family

 In 1880, Knox married Lillian "Lillie" Smith, the daughter of Mr. and Mrs. Andrew Darsie Smith.
 Her father was a partner in a steel company known as Smith, Sutton and Co.
 The company eventually became a part of Crucible Steel.
-Knox and his wife had several children, including Hugh Knox.
+Knox and his wife had several children, including Hugh Knox, who was married to Katherine McCook Knox.
 His extended relatives include a nephew, "Billy" Knox.